orlevran/StockMarketDashboard/README.md

-For security reasons, sensitive configuration values in the appsettings.json file(s) have been omitted.
+For security reasons, sensitive configuration values in the appsettings.json files (each microservice has its configuration file) have been omitted.
-To run the project locally, you must replace these placeholders with your own settings.
+To run the project locally, you must replace these placeholders with your settings.

 Required Configuration Fields:
 1. MongoDBSettings